DominikFle/multiplayerSnake/README.md

 # multiplayerSnake
-Multiplayer Snake game using nodeJS and websockets.
+Multiplayer Snake game using NodeJS and Websockets.

 The prototype game can be played on [Heroku](http://achtung.herokuapp.com/).